Opiates for Recreation May Create Need for Rehab to Kick Painkiller Addictions

 For a person to leave opiate abuse behind, he must overcome the cravings for the drugs and he must have the ability to build a new, sober life.
 Without these improvements, he may constantly think of how much better things seemed when he was oblivious to pain or problems.
 The escape he found in opiates may seem better than a sober life.
 In essence, he must overcome his physical addiction as well as his psychological dependence.

 The Narconon drug rehab program has features that help on both these counts.
 The first is the drugless withdrawal step that takes each recovering addict through a withdrawal process that is far more tolerable than most people expect.
 Nutritional supplements, relaxing assists and calming exercises support each person, reducing the impact of the withdrawal symptoms.

 A thorough detoxification step follows quickly, flushing out residual drug toxins that have been shown to be involved in the triggering of cravings.
 Using sauna, moderate exercise and more nutrition, the Narconon New Life Detoxification can help each person recover the bright outlook they had before addiction.
 Most people say that their cravings reduce to a much lower level.
 Some people say they are completely gone.

 These two steps have provided many people with the realization that Narconon is a different kind of rehab, one that really works to create a new sober life.
 One that doesn’t just cover up the problems with more drugs.

 Life Skills Training Follows

-Find out how the Narconon drug rehab program - located in fifty cities around the world - can help someone you love recover from addiction to painkillers or any drugs.
-Call today: 1-800-775-8750.
+Find out how the Narconon drug rehab program - located in forty locations around the world - can help someone you love recover from addiction to painkillers or any drugs.
+Please email us if you have any questions.